Leo-Adventure/CS216-Algorithm-Design/README.md

 The question A is about the DP algorithm plus game algorithm and memoized search.

+The question B is about the DP algorithm and improve the combination calculation using pascal triangle and powers array.

 ## Assignment1 Report on modern CPU caching

 Please write a simple report to introduce the caching mechanism used in modern CPUs.
 Try to answer the following, but not limit to, questions in your report.